Top California Employment Attorneys Working For You

 Do I need a lawyer?

 Businesses have one objective.
 To make the most money while paying out as little as possible.
-So employees are at a constant disadvantage.
+So you are at a constant disadvantage.

-Labor attorneys with years of experience help even the playing field.
-They fight for employees’ legal rights and best interests.
-Otherwise, wronged employees risk getting shortchanged financially.
+Our California labor attorneys have years of experience to help even the playing field.
+We fight for your legal rights and best interests.
+Without skilled representation fighting for you, you risk getting shortchanged financially.

-Shouse Law Group starts every case the same way: by listening.
 Our California labor and employment law attorneys know that every employment case is different.
-We want to hear your full story so that we can determine the best legal strategy for your legal issues.
+We want to hear your full story so that we can determine the best strategy for your issues.

-Call our law office today or use the contact form on this page to schedule a free consultation for legal advice and our legal services.
-We represent clients throughout the state of California, from San Diego and Los Angeles to Sacramento, Santa Clara and San Francisco.
+Call us at (877) SUE-MY-BOSS or use the contact form on this page to schedule a free consultation for legal advice and our legal services.

 Work in Nevada?
 See our article on our Nevada labor lawyers.